Intergenerationality: Conflict

 An intergenerational conflict is either a conflict situation between teenagers and adults or a more abstract conflict between two generations, which often involves all inclusive prejudices against another generation.
 This is a term describing one generation that, contrary to the will of another, will not help the other generation and also makes it difficult for the other generation to act.

-Intergenerational conflict also describes cultural, social, or economic discrepancies between generations, which may be caused by shifts in values or conflicts of interest between younger and older generations.
+Intergenerational conflict may be caused by shifts in values or conflicts of interest between younger and older generations.
 An example are changes to an inter-generational contract that may be necessary to reflect a change in demographics.
 It is associated with the term "generation gap".

 According to social identity theory, people seek to classify themselves and others on the basis of perceived similarities and differences.
 Therefore, individuals may seek to classify themselves as belonging to a particular generation because they perceive oneness with traits popularly associated with other members of the group, and classify others into separate “out-groups” based on dissimilar characteristic.
 As individuals create in- and out-groups from generational identities, interactions between members can be impacted and conflict can occur.
 This bias between generations occurs because of the human need to belong to a social group to provide a sense of social identity, pride, and self esteem, but may also create stereotypes about those in different social groups, which may be generations.

-Contract

-An inter-generational contract is a dependency between different generations based on the assumption that future generations, in honoring the contract, will provide a service to a generation that has previously done the same service to an older generation.
-Under the concept of the intergenerational contract or agreement, written and/or unwritten rules of the redistribution of social status, which include wealth, power, and prestige, can exist between generations.
-It is the principle that different generations provide support to each other across the different stages of their lives.
-This contract functions in both our responsibilities within our families and within society as a whole, as well as the role of the government.
-The intergenerational contract generally works because everyone puts in and everyone takes out.
-The goal of the contract is to support the older generations because so as we grow old, we will believe and expect that we will be treated the same.

-The most common use of the term is in statutory pension insurance provisions and refers to the consensus to provide pension for the retired generations through payments made by the working generations.
+An example is how older members of Generation Alpha are ashamed to be part of their generation because they see other (often, younger) members of their generation as "iPad kids" who depend on technology, which leads to a desire to be considered members of Generation Z. The term Zalpha has also been used in this manner.
+The same effect was prevalent with older members of Gen Z in the early 2010s.